Dale Andree is

 from Yale University.

-Dr. Rowe was appointed to the EEI Board in 2011.
+Dr. Rowe served on the EEI Board

 Dr. Norma Watkins,